 Beginning in October each year, health-care facilities should offer influenza vaccinations to all personnel, including night and weekend staff.
-Particular emphasis should be placed on providing vaccinations for persons who care for members of groups at high risk.
-Efforts should be made to educate healthcare personnel regarding the benefits of vaccination and the potential health consequences of influenza illness for themselves and their patients.
-Measures should be taken to provide all health-care personnel convenient access to influenza vaccine at the work site, free of charge, as part of employee health programs.
+Particular emphasis should be placed on providing vaccinations to persons who care for members of groups at high risk.
+Efforts should be made to educate health-care personnel regarding the benefits of vaccination and the potential health consequences of influenza illness for themselves and their patients.
+All health-care personnel should be provided convenient access to influenza vaccine at the work site, free of charge, as part of employee health programs (118).

-Inactivated Influenza Vaccine Supply
+Influenza Vaccine Supply